highwave-project/ICHEC_help/README.md

 ```

 To copy from ICHEC to your local machine simply reverse the order of the paths.
-It is also easy to use rsync where you may want to include certain files and exclude others using the
+It is also easy to use rsync where you may want to include certain files and exclude others using the following

 ```bash
 rsync -r <username>@kay.ichec.ie:<remote_path> <local_path> --include file_pattern* --exclude unwanted_files*